 To add an IPv6 address:

 The platform will allocate a subnet of IPv6 addresses for the VM.
 The first address from the subnet will be automatically assigned to the VM interface.
 Network settings will need to be added to the VM manually.
-Read more in Adding an IPv6 address to the server.
+Read more in Assigning IP addresses with OS tools.

 IPv6 network settings